The Kings Have Four Selections In 2020 NBA Draft … Still On The Hunt For A New General Manager

 A player who can guard multiple positions, shoot the ball from deep, and who also currently has an above average basketball IQ.
 While being able to improve upon all of those aspects of the game, and more, as time goes on.

 Of course, all of this may not be available at the 12th selection, or in general.
 These are just my thoughts on what the Kings NEED.

 The 2020 draft is not ‘stacked’ with ‘superstar’ talent.
 Although, there do seem to be a slew of players which some NBA scouts deem as future NBA starters and playoff team role players.

 That might bode well for the Kings.
-Sacramento will most likely select in early teens.
-Which will potentially allow them to not have to ‘overpay’ for an early pick who isn’t a ‘superstar’.
+Owning the 12th selection in the draft will potentially allow the Kings to not have to ‘overpay’ for an early pick who isn’t a ‘superstar’.
 While also getting a solid, more ‘NBA’ ready player with their selection.